10 Harry Potter Life Lessons

 I’ve never considered Harry Potter to be a series of deeply philosophical books.
 To me they were children’s adventure stories in the boarding school tradition, and thus it was only to be expected that good thrashed evil.
 But recently our readers reminded me of their universal wisdom and relevance to today’s world.
-As we approach the 20th anniversary of the publication of the first book, I examine 10 things Harry Potter quotes can teach kids about life, philosophy and the world, as suggested by reader’s comments left on our blog about the Potter Trail in Edinburgh…
+Here I examine 10 things Harry Potter life lessons gleaned from quotes from the books that can teach kids about life, philosophy and the world, as suggested by our readers…

 In September 1988, Harry Potter and the Philosopher’s Stone was published in the USA as Harry Potter and The Sorcerer’s Stone.
 The change apparently came about when publishers worried American children wouldn’t want to read a book with philosopher in the title.
 There was even speculation that readers wouldn’t even understand what a philosopher was.